winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 configuration, even as servers come in and out of service.
 This property, called static stability, is a desirable attribute in distributed systems.

-## Dynamic resource creation requires dynamic security permissions
+## Dynamic resource creation requires looser security permissions

 Lastly, dynamic resource creation means your code needs to have admin-like permissions, which dramatically increases the attack surface for bad actors.
 In